-In Vizgr, we allow users to interconnect their data visualizations like they could any other object on the Internet.
-The web-based framework allows sharing of visualizations (connecting to people), connecting visualizations with each other on a data level and connecting visualizations with web sites to fully embed it into the World Wide Web.
+In Vizgr, we allow users to interconnect their data visualizations like they could do with any other object on the Internet.
+The web-based framework allows sharing of visualizations (connecting to people), connecting visualizations with each other on a data level and connecting visualizations with web resources to fully embed it into the World Wide Web.